hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/hedera-account-service-isAuthorized-design.md

   then builds a `TransactionBody` for it.
 * `[method]Call` - which takes that `TransactionBody` and then has an `execute()` method that does the work.

-## Design for `isVirtualAddress`

-Looking up a Hedera account from an EVM address is done through the `HederaWorldUpdator.Enhancement` which can map from an EVM address to the Hedera account it is an alias for.
-This functionality is provided by `HasCallAttempt.linkedAccount()`.

 ## Design for `isAuthorizedRaw`

 [TBD shortly as I fix up some problems with understanding HAS]